 Most people with concussion as a result of a personal injury go on to make a full recovery.
 However, there may be complications.
 These include temporary or permanent memory loss, personality changes and post-traumatic vertigo.
 A minority of people will go on to develop post-concussion syndrome, meaning concussion symptoms—headaches, dizziness, confusion—last beyond three months.

 If you’ve suffered a concussion as a result of a personal injury due to the fault of another party, you may have a personal injury case.
 A strong case could result in a settlement which may be used to cover your medical bills as well as any money you lost owing to time off work.
 This is particularly important if you run your own business, as a concussion may mean you are unable to fully concentrate on your work for a number of weeks.
-At Scranton Law Firm, our attorneys also take into account the pain and suffering you endured both during and after the injury.
-Feel free to contact us so that one of our California personal injury attorneys can begin to assess your case.
+At Scranton Law Firm, our lawyers also take into account the pain and suffering you endured both during and after the injury.
+Feel free to contact us so that one of our California personal injury lawyers can begin to assess your case.